 Modules / Campaigns

 In general you should work on as many campaigns at the same time as you can.
 You can start working on The Maze Enigne and Elemental Evil at level 60 and Sharandar at level 64.
-If you are powerleveling your character, level 60 to 70 takes no time at all, so there isn’t really a point to starting these before level 70.
+Leveling to 80 takes no time at all, so there isn’t really a point to starting these before level 80.
 But if this is your first character in Neverwinter, leveling takes a bit more time, so you can start these campaigns and level at the same time.

 At level 80, start doing all possible campaigns for maximum efficiency.
 Begin with Undermountain as the intro quest is very easy and will give you a full set of gear at the end.
 The Maze Engine and Underdark is very fast and easy to work at while doing other campaigns.
 Some campaigns might be a bit hard depending on your gear and item level, so you can either choose to wait a bit until you improve your character a bit or you can try to find fellow players to help you for most of it.
 Joining a helpful guild is one of the best ways to find people that can help you with quests.